abstractmachines/abstractmachines.github.io/_posts/2018-2-23-information-hiding-weakmaps-weaksets.md

 WeakMaps are used commonly in JS for information hiding.
 They were used in Firefox Developer Tools.
 They are used in credentials.

+### Option 4.
+Using Symbols as keys for private properties
+This is pretty weird and obscure.

 ## Conclusion
 Use common sense (i.e. constructors) most of the time for encapsulation of private member variables and data in JS.